Dusty May: Florida Atlantic University

 On March 22, 2018, May was hired at Florida Atlantic University (FAU) as the head coach of the Owls basketball program, replacing Michael Curry.
 In his first NCAA tournament in 2023, May led the No. 9 seed Owls to the school's first Final Four, with victories over No. 8 Memphis, No. 16 Fairleigh Dickinson, No. 4 Tennessee and No. 3 Kansas State, before losing to No. 5 San Diego State on a buzzer beater.
 The team finished the season with an NCAA Division I leading and program record, 35 wins.
+Their 18 wins in the Conference USA were also a league record.

-The next season, he led the program back to the 2024 NCAA tournament as a No. 8 seed, this time losing to No. 9 Northwestern in the first round.
-In his first tenure as a head coach, from 2018 to 2024, May compiled a 126–69 record and never had a season with a losing record.
+The next season, he led the program back to the NCAA tournament in 2024, as a No. 8 seed, this time losing to No. 9 Northwestern in the first round.
+In his first tenure as a head coach, 2018 to 2024, May compiled a 126–69 record and never had a season with a losing record.
+He is the all-time wins leader for the program.